virgesmith/pico-conway/README.md

 Requires pico-sdk and the pimoroni-pico](https://github.com/pimoroni/pimoroni-pico) libraries.

+1. fork or clone this repo.

 1. download and extract a release of the [pico C/C++ SDK](https://github.com/raspberrypi/pico-sdk)

-1. symlink it into the project root as `pico-sdk`, e.g. `ln -s ../pico-sdk-1.5.1 pico-sdk`.
+1. symlink it into the repo root as `pico-sdk`, e.g. `ln -s ../pico-sdk-1.5.1 pico-sdk`.

 1. symlink the cmake import: `ln -s pico-sdk/external/pico_sdk_import.cmake`

 1. download and extract a release of [pimoroni-pico](https://github.com/pimoroni/pimoroni-pico).
 This is needed for the graphics library and display driver.

-1. symlink it in the root as `pimoroni-pico`, e.g. `ln -s ../pimoroni-pico-1.21.0 pimoroni-pico`
+1. symlink it in the repo root as `pimoroni-pico`, e.g. `ln -s ../pimoroni-pico-1.21.0 pimoroni-pico`

 1. build the image with

     ```sh
     mkdir -p build
     cd build
-    cmake -DPICO_SDK_PATH=../pico-sdk ..
+    cmake ..
     make -j
     ```